 Positive answer

-Repeated adaptations may indicate the condition significantly disrupts daily life.
+Repeated adaptations may indicate the condition’s significant interference with life.

 Negative answer